chaseruskin/orbit/docs/src/reference/configuration.md

 ### The `pre.command` field

-The `pre.command` entry for a channel's pre-publish hook is a string or an array of strings ([program path with args](#executable-paths-with-arguments)) used to specify the external program and additional arguments (if they exist) to run before Orbit copies an ip's metadata into the channel during the publishing process.
+The `pre.command` entry for a channel's pre-publish hook is a string or an array of strings ([program path with args](#executable-paths-with-arguments)) used to specify the external program and additional arguments (if they exist) to run before Orbit copies a project's metadata into the channel during the publishing process.

 ``` toml
 [[channel]]